-Currently, regular support through online chats is available during these times:
+Currently, regular support through text and online chats are available during these times:

 Toll free information & support line

 Victims and survivors of interpersonal violence and their families can call 1-877-232-2610 for information about the Canadian criminal justice system or for assistance in obtaining services and accessing resources.
 We offer emotional support to callers from 8:30am – 4:30pm (EST) Monday – Friday.

 We work with all levels of government in Canada to provide submissions, presentations, information and recommendations in respect of the interests of victims of crime.
 We can also support victims individually to help them find resources, fill out paperwork, and explain the different options available to them to empower decision-making.